squarism/squarism.github.io/_posts/2023-10-24-ruby-has-long-known-about-poetry.markdown

 First, let's translate a little bit.
 Ruby gems are like Python packages.
 Python has `.whl` and Ruby has `.gem`.
 Ruby has only had gems but Python has had many package formats over the years, so I will just say python package.

 You can install packages yourself, sort of "raw" using `pip install` in Python and `gem install` in Ruby.
 Some people do this in Python but rarely do you do this in Ruby.
-There are exceptions like global installs or generators but basically you rarely would do the equivalent of `gem install` in Ruby.
+There are exceptions like global installs or generators but basically you rarely would do the equivalent of `pip install` in Ruby.

 Both sites have a package website.
 Python's is [pypi.org](https://pypi.org/) and Ruby's is [rubygems.org](https://rubygems.org/).